PI-UNIVESP-DRP14-PJI110-SALA-006GRUPO10/.github/profile/README.md

 # Projeto Integrador UNIVESP

-Welcome, this is an org to represent students from the fourth semester at UNIVESP.
-At this semester the integrative project (PI) is a survey to help early detection of Autism Spectrum Disorder (ASD).
+Welcome, this is an org to represent some students from the fourth semester at UNIVESP.
+At this semester the integrative project (PI) whe chose to do is a survey to help early detection of Autism Spectrum Disorder (ASD).
 <br>
 <br>
 <div align="center">